Allahabad Pillar: Queen's edict

-The Queen's Edict refers to the charitable deeds of Ashoka's queen, Karuvaki, the mother of Prince Tivala.
+The Queen's Edict refers to the charitable deeds of Ashoka's second queen, Karuvaki, the mother of Prince Tivala.

 Samudragupta inscription

-A later inscription, also known as the Prayag Prashasti, is attributed to the 4th century CE Gupta emperor Samudragupta, and follows immediately below the edicts of Ashoka.
+A later inscription, also known as the Prayag Prashasti, is attributed to the 4th century CE Gupta Emperor Samudragupta, and follows immediately below the edicts of Ashoka.
 It is considered "the most important historical document of the classical Gupta age".
 It is in excellent Sanskrit, written in the more refined Gupta script (a later version of Brahmi) by the poet and minister, Harishena.
 The inscription is a panegyric praising Samudragupta and lists the political and military achievements of his reign including his expeditions to the south.
-It provides a unique snapshot of the Gupta empire and its neighbours and is the source of much of what is known of the geopolitical landscape of that era.
+It provides a unique snapshot of the Gupta Empire and its neighbours and is the source of much of what is known of the geopolitical landscape of that era.

 The following is from the translation of the inscription by D. R. Bhandarkar:

 Earlier translations, including one by J. F. Fleet, also exist.